3 class hours.

-Short rows: those partial rows that let us create sock heels that curve to fit our feet, work shoulder shaping minus the ugly stepped bind offs, and put darts or gussets so garments can better match our bodies.
+Short rows: those partial rows that let us create sock heels that curve to fit our feet, eliminate the ugly stepped bind offs on shoulders, and insert darts or gussets so garments can better fit our bodies.
 In this class you’ll learn the basics of working short rows using the classic wrap and turn method and get tips on finessing turning points.
 We’ll also discuss the difference between increasing and decreasing short rows, and how this technique is used to create those heels, that shoulder shaping, and much more.

 Know Before You Show

 - 30 yards worsted weight yarn in light or bright color

 - basic supplies (scissors, yarn needle, ring markers, etc

 The first part of your homework will give you a taste of short rows.
 If you see holes, don’t worry—that’s the point!
 You will use the second part for in-class exercises.

 1. Follow the directions as written, and don’t do anything special at the end of the short rows: just turn the work, and work back over the stitches just worked.
 Leave the remaining stitches on the right needle unworked.

 Row 1 (RS) k17, turn work.